 About Dr. Kennedy

-Richard B. Kennedy, Ph.D., studies the development of immune responses after vaccination with a focus on improving current vaccines, understanding the causes of and thereby avoiding vaccine adverse events, and informing the development of novel vaccines that protect against existing and newly emerging pathogens.
-Dr. Kennedy also serves as a professor of medicine at the Mayo Clinic College of Medicine and Science.
+Richard B. Kennedy, Ph.D., is an immunologist with appointments in the Division of General Internal Medicine and the Department of Immunology.
+Dr. Kennedy studies the development of immune responses after vaccination with a focus on improving current vaccines, understanding the causes of adverse events, and informing the development of novel vaccines that protect against existing and newly emerging pathogens.
+His research focuses on viral pathogens, including SARS-CoV-2, Zika and influenza, as well as on smallpox, influenza, measles-mumps-rubella and zoster vaccines.